RedAIGC/CQ-DINO/README.md

 ## Dataset
+The dataset preparation is the same as the one in [mmgrounding](https://github.com/open-mmlab/mmdetection/blob/main/configs/mm_grounding_dino/dataset_prepare.md) of MMDetection, which you can refer to.

 ### V3Det

 Please download and prepare V3Det Dataset at [V3Det Homepage](https://v3det.openxlab.org.cn/) and [V3Det Github](https://github.com/V3Det/V3Det).
 After downloading and unzipping, place the dataset or create a symbolic link to it in the data/v3det directory, with the following directory structure: